 They were supposed to be temporary, scheduled for demolition in the months that followed the Expo.
 That didn't happen.

-Today many of the buildings still stand as beautiful and sometimes bizarre snapshots of a golden era of recent architectural and political history.
+Today many of the buildings still stand as beautiful and sometimes bizarre snapshots of a golden era of recent architectural and political history, making for an unusual destination.

 Now incorporated into a science and education park, they're also a symbol of hope for a country struggling to get back on its feet after near economic collapse.
 (Or as some in Seville see it: expensive relics of an event that left the city saddled with debts for many years.)